zirtec12/Flipper_Zero-BadUsb/README.md

 * ``1.1`` <b> The Flipper shows an error like this: ``ERROR: line 5`` </b>
   * <em> If the Flipper prints random errors like this you should check the ``text file``.
 The most common thing causing this error is apparently a ``random blank line`` between the commands.
 Otherwise, make sure there is no line containing the ``"LOCALE .."`` command.
 It doesn't properly work on the Flipper, yeah I do not know why that is.
 If there is still an error, look at the line where the error is coming from and make sure there is no ``space`` at the beginning of the line. </em>

+* ``1.3`` <b> The Flipper shows an random overlayed error in line 1 </b>
+  * <em> This is a new error/bug in the official firmware!
+To get around this error you will need to install an older version of the official firmware or switch to a third-party firmware like "Rogue Master". </em>

 * I hope that you find a a solution for your problem.
 If you need help feel free to always contact me via Discord or Email.